Samsung/tizen-docs/docs/application/native/guides/multimedia/thumbnail-images.md

   You can create the thumbnail using any size you like.
 The Thumbnail Util API outputs the results according to the size you have set.
 This means that the thumbnail can be generated even if the output size differs from the original aspect ratio.

-The requested thumbnail is provided as raw data or a image file.
+The requested thumbnail is provided as raw data or a file.

-In case of raw data, if the requested media is video, thumbnail is BGRA colorspace.
-And if it is image, thumbnail is RGB colorspace.
+In case of raw data, if the requested media is a video, thumbnail is RGB colorspace.
+And if it is an image, thumbnail is BGRA colorspace.

 In case of a file, thumbnails are encoded with a user-specified extension.